dspataru/credit-risk-classification/README.md

 However, it's important to note that the performance and fairness of these models are contingent on the quality and representativeness of the training data, as well as ethical considerations to avoid bias and discrimination in lending decisions.
 At the end of the day, ML models are not a replacement for human judgement, but rather, a valuable tool to enhance decision-making processes and pair well with expert knowledge and experience.

 #### Key Words
-Machine learning, classification models, linear regression,
+Machine learning, classification models, logistic regression, credit risk classification, accuracy score, balanced accuracy score, confusion matrix, classification report, model performance, training set, testing set, train test split, sklearn, pandas, numpy, pathlib

 ## Overview of the Analysis